CMSgov/design-system/CONTRIBUTING.md

 If you are interested in running this site locally, please take a look at [setting up your local development environment](/README.md#running-locally).

-Use [our guides](https://github.com/CMSgov/design-system/tree/master/guides) to find additional information like:

-- Guiding principles
-- Coding guidelines
-- How to write documentation

 ## Submitting a pull request

 - [Fork the design system](https://guides.github.com/activities/forking/) into your GitHub account